-Other settings can use this as a starting point if they wish, however the Welsh Ministers will:
+Other settings can use this as a starting point if they wish, however the Welsh Ministers are:

-- be required to provide a curriculum which funded non-maintained nursery settings can adopt.
-If a setting wished to create its own curriculum, that curriculum would have to meet the requirements set out in the legislation and it could use the Curriculum for Wales guidance to inform their approach
+- required to provide a curriculum which funded non-maintained nursery settings can adopt.
+If a setting wishes to create its own curriculum, that curriculum would have to meet the requirements set out in legislation and it could use the Curriculum for Wales guidance to inform their approach

-- issue guidance for PRUs and those responsible for EOTAS provision, to support them in providing learning and teaching in line with the Framework and fulfilling their specific responsibilities in the legislation
+- providing guidance for PRUs and those responsible for EOTAS provision, to support them in providing learning and teaching in line with the Framework and fulfilling their specific responsibilities in the legislation

 Progression and assessment at the heart of curriculum design